-On July 16, 2009, the Mongolian Parliament passed a new Nuclear Energy Law that classifies all radioactive mineral deposits, regardless of size, as strategically important mineral deposits and regulates the nuclear energy industry in Mongolia, including the exploration, exploitation, development, mining and sale of uranium.
+As discussed further below under "Narrative Description of the Business - Mongolia - Nuclear Energy Legislation", on July 16, 2009, the Mongolian Parliament passed a Nuclear Energy Law that classifies all radioactive mineral deposits, regardless of size, as strategically important mineral deposits and regulates the nuclear energy industry in Mongolia, including the exploration, exploitation, development, mining and sale of uranium.
 The new law became effective on August 15, 2009.
-In connection with the passing of the Nuclear Energy Law, the Mongolian Parliament also passed certain procedures relating to the re-registration of existing exploration and mining licenses held prior to the Nuclear Energy Law becoming effective.
+In connection with the passing of the Nuclear Energy Law, the Mongolian Parliament enacted certain procedures relating to the re-registration of existing exploration and mining licenses held prior to the Nuclear Energy Law becoming effective.
 Existing license holders were required to submit an application to the State Administrative Authority and renew and re-register their existing licenses by November 15, 2009.
-The Corporation submitted the applications for the renewal and re-registration of the mining license and exploration license in respect of the Dornod Uranium Project on November 10, 2009, but because there is no timetable for this process to be completed, the timing and status of the license re-registrations is not known at this time.
-See "Narrative Description of the Business - Mongolia - Nuclear Energy Legislation".
+In order to have licenses re-registered, applicants were required to agree to abide by all of the conditions and requirements set out in the Nuclear Energy Law, including acceptance of the State's 51% or 34% share participation in the license holder, as applicable.
+Any licenses not re-registered under the Nuclear Energy Law, as required, were considered to automatically be suspended.
+The Corporation submitted the applications for the renewal and re-registration of the mining license and exploration license in respect of the Dornod Uranium Project on November 10, 2009.
+On October 8, 2009, CAUC and KRL received notices (the "October 8 Notices") which stated that in connection with the implementation of the Nuclear Energy Law, the existing mining license and exploration license should be considered invalidated, and that CAUC and KRL should not undertake any activities under the licenses until they obtain new licenses from the NEA under the new law.
+The Corporation inquired as to the grounds and consequences of such invalidations, and was informed by the NEA that all licenses held by all uranium license holders in Mongolia had been temporarily suspended in October 2009, pending re-registration of such licenses under the Nuclear Energy Law.
+Accordingly, the Corporation interpreted the October 8 Notices as an administrative matter which meant only that its licenses, like those of all other license-holders in Mongolia, were temporarily suspended pending re-registration under the new law.
+As discussed above, the Corporation submitted the applications for the renewal and re-registration of the mining license and exploration license for the Dornod Uranium Project on November 10, 2009.
+The applications were in compliance with the requirements of the new legislation, including the requirement to state that the license holder accepted the ability of the Mongolian State to take an ownership interest in the license-holder.